nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

 - Librenms Server: External integration object pointing to the required LibreNMS instance.
 - hostname_field: Which LibreNMS field to use as the hostname in Nautobot. sysName or hostanme.
 - sync_location_parents: Whether to lookup City and State to add parent locations for geo locations.
+- tenant: This is used as a filter for objects synced with Nautobot and LibreNMS.
+This can be used to sync multiple LibreNMS instances into different tenants, like in an MSP environment.
+This affects which devices are loaded from Nautobot during the sync.
+It does not affect which devices are loaded from LibreNMS

 From LibreNMS into Nautobot, the app synchronizes devices, their interfaces, associated IP addresses, and Locations.
 Here is a table showing the data mappings when syncing from LibreNMS.